danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 ```
 01. Establising a baseline
 02. Uncanniness
 03. The notion of the real
 04. The MPC is now a lens
-05. Code is valuable
+05. Code has value
 06. Pinecones are magical
-07. Rooms are special places
+07. Rooms are resonant bodies
 08. State is immeasurable
 09. The Believing Game
-10. Music has made me
+10. Music is a technology
 11. The impossibility of The Maps
 ```